Top Tips to Staying Safe

 Simple precautions don’t cost much time or money.
 Don’t act after the event, or wait until something has been stolen – follow our advice now.

 If you have to walk alone in the dark, try to avoid badly lit areas, parks, alleyways and underpasses.
-When alone on public transport, sit near the driver on a bus, and in an occupied carriage on a train or the underground.
+When alone on public transport, sit near the driver on a bus.
 Avoid using your phone in isolated places, as it can distract you from your surroundings.

 Carrying a personal alarm with you is a good idea – many men see these as female accessories, but figures show that male students stand a much higher risk of being attacked in the street.